Bona Fide Offer Legal Definition

 To be considered bona fide, each party needs to be settling an actual dispute, not merely colluding to make the transaction look like something it's not.

 To be transferred at an arm's length, the transfer must occur in the exact same manner as it would if you were dealing with a stranger.

 To remain free from any intent on the part of the donor, the transfer cannot be spurred from a place or love or affection, or any other motive that would prompt the giving of a gift.

 If you need help with a bona fide offer legal definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.